-Health and Safety at Work (Jersey) Law, 1989
+Health and Safety at Work (Jersey) Law, 1989, Article 3 - 8.

-- Law Health and Safety at Work (Jersey) Law, 1989, Article 3 8. - 1 Part 2 of the HSW Law sets out general duties on all those involved with work activities.
-These general duties, contained in Articles 3 to 8, apply to the safety of machinery. - 2 Article 3 places a duty on employers to ensure, so far as is reasonably practicable, the health, safety and welfare of all of their employees.
+- Part 2 of the HSW Law sets out general duties on all those involved with work activities.
+These general duties, contained in Articles 3 to 8, apply to the safety of machinery. - Article 3 places a duty on employers to ensure, so far as is reasonably practicable, the health, safety and welfare of all of their employees.
 More specifically, Article 3(2) sets out the general duties of employers to their employees.
-Those duties include: - (a) The identification and assessment of risks to health and safety which the employer's employees are exposed to at work. - (b) The provision and maintenance of plant and systems of work that are, so far as is reasonably practicable, safe and without risks to health. - (c) Arrangements for ensuring, so far as is reasonably practicable, safety and absence of risks to health in connection with the use, handling, storage and transport of articles and substances. - (d) The provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of the employer's employees. - (e) So far as is reasonably practicable as regards any place of work under the employer's control, the maintenance of it in such a condition that is safe and without risks to health and the provision and maintenance of access to and egress from it that are safe and without such risks. - (f) The provision and maintenance of a working environment for the employer's employees that is, so far as is reasonably practicable, safe, without risks to health, and adequate as regards facilities and arrangement for their welfare at work. - 3 Article 3(3) sets out further duties of employers employing 5 persons or more - (a) To prepare and, as often as is appropriate, revise a written statement of - (i) the employer's general policy with respect to the health and safety of the employer's employees; - (ii) the organisation of responsibilities with respect to that policy; - (iii) the arrangements in force and measures taken by the employer to implement that policy; - (iv) the significant risks identified by the employer and the employer's assessment of them; and,
+Those duties include: - (a) The identification and assessment of risks to health and safety which the employer's employees are exposed to at work. - (b) The provision and maintenance of plant and systems of work that are, so far as is reasonably practicable, safe and without risks to health. - (c) Arrangements for ensuring, so far as is reasonably practicable, safety and absence of risks to health in connection with the use, handling, storage and transport of articles and substances. - (d) The provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of the employer's employees. - (e) So far as is reasonably practicable as regards any place of work under the employer's control, the maintenance of it in such a condition that is safe and without risks to health and the provision and maintenance of access to and egress from it that are safe and without such risks. - (f) The provision and maintenance of a working environment for the employer's employees that is, so far as is reasonably practicable, safe, without risks to health, and adequate as regards facilities and arrangement for their welfare at work. - Article 3(3) sets out further duties of employers employing 5 persons or more:

+To prepare and, as often as is appropriate, revise a written statement of - - the employer's general policy with respect to the health and safety of the employer's employees; - (ii) the organisation of responsibilities with respect to that policy; - (iii) the arrangements in force and measures taken by the employer to implement that policy; - (iv) the significant risks identified by the employer and the employer's assessment of them; and, - (v) any arrangements in force and any measures taken by the employer to eliminate or reduce the significant risks identified to health and safety.